Friends-of-Monika/mas-presence/doc/CUSTOMIZATION.md

 following extensions: `.cfg`, `.ini` or `.conf`, files with any other extensions will be ignored.

-*Note: in order to preserve user modifications and custom files after updates, **officially maintained** presence configs and extensions are stored under `maintained/` folder, and while you're absolutely free to wipe it out, it is recommended you at least leave `extensions/` folder as it contains official extensions that might be relied upon by other people's presence configs.*

 ### Conditions and priorities

 To reflect changes in game and let you display different activities based on